esengie/fpl-exploration-tool/README.md

 - only parts of reductions used are these a => b (context, types or premises are not taken into account yet)
 - in reductions a => b all(!) metavars of b must be present in a

+- c-stability - reductions are always stable.
+Others are concatenated with the types on top

 ---